Can't get cloud storage to show up in Dolphin (Bazzite Desktop KDE)

 OK I have finally solved some of this at least:

 PCloud ...
 SOLVED ...
-I had tried to install this using the instructions provided by PCloud and it failed out because the fuse file was missing, but using the Gear Lever app that is automatically installed with Bazzite Desktop it installed seamlessly ... winner winner chicken dinner!
+I had tried to install this using the instructions provided by PCloud and it failed out because the fuse file was missing, but installing using the Gear Lever app included in Bazzite Desktop worked seamlessly ... winner winner chicken dinner! - though I have to restart the app manually when restarting Bazzite.

-I am SO relieved that something works, because I LOVE the Bazzite Desktop KDE version and the 3 main games I want to play work really well (FFXIV, Baldur's Gate 3 and Two Point Museum).
-I was also impressed with the advanced functionality in OnlyOffice and that, despite being a user of some pretty obscure features in Office, everything just works there.
-Cloud file storage was an unexpected hurdle that I'm delighted to have now solved, enabling me to sever ties to Windows altogether now.
-Given the high price of Dropbox and that I bought a lifetime subscription to PCloud some years ago, this is also prompting me to make the switch to PCloud, which I had not done previously just because I was used to using Dropbox and it was easy.
+SO relieved.
+I LOVE Bazzite KDE Desktop and the 3 main games I play work really well (FFXIV, Baldur's Gate 3 and Two Point Museum).
+I 'm impressed with OnlyOffice handling Excel files with some pretty obscure formulae.
+Cloud file storage was an unexpected hurdle that I'm delighted to have now solved, enabling me to sever ties to Windows.
+Given the high price of Dropbox and that I bought a lifetime subscription to PCloud some years ago, this is also prompting me to make the switch to PCloud, which I had not done before because I am lazy.
 I'll still keep trying for Google Drive as I'm in a band that uses it to share files, but I can live with the web interface if I have to, so long as I have one integrated cloud storage service that works - and now I do!